golang/example/gotypes/README.md

 Since Go 1.9, the Go language specification has used the term _defined types_ instead of named types;
-the essential property of a defined type is not that it has a name, but that it is a distinct type with its own method set.
+the essential property of a defined type is not that it has a name (aliases and type parameters also have names) but that it is a distinct type with its own method set.
-However, the type checker API predates that change and instead calls defined types "named" types.
+However, the type checker API predates that change and instead calls defined types `Named` types.

 	type Named struct{ ... }
 	func (*Named) NumMethods() int